 Treaties operate at the Constitutional level.
 The same standard should apply to treaties as to amending the Constitution itself.
-This is particularly true since the 17th Amendment changed the appointment of Senators by State legislatures to popular election (which should be rescinded).
+This is particularly true since the 17th Amendment (which should be rescinded) changed the appointment of Senators by State legislatures to popular election.
 So this change at least goes a short way toward restoring some of the benefits of federalism without the bulk of its historic complications.

-It is a very simple amendment that should brook no argument, so fire any representative who resists.
+It is a very simple amendment that should brook no argument.
+Fire any Senator or reject any candidate who resists.
 It is that important.